google/stereo-magnification/README.md

 with a rectified stereo pair), but allows for specifying the (x, y, z) offset between the images.

+## Example stereo pair inputs

+You can find example input stereo pairs and command lines for generating results in the 'examples' directory.

 ## Pre-trained models from SIGGRAPH'18 paper

 Our pre-trained model can be downloaded into the 'models' subdirectory by